thu-coai/cotk/docs/meta/dataloader.rst

 Why CoTK Uses Rare Words
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In traditional implementation, vocabulary only contains frequent vocabulary.
+In traditional implementations, vocabulary only contains frequent vocabulary.
 ``CoTK`` use frequent vocabulary and rare vocabulary for supporting fair comparisons across different configurations.

 For examples, we test two models under the same dataset, but with different vocabularies.